 - Registered students may use their myPoint account 9click on FinaAid Status and Award and incoming students may use their Verification Worksheet page to identify if anything is missing or if any action is needed to ensure that a financial aid award is offered in a timely manner.

 Forgetting to complete your FAFSA by the priority date of March 15.

 - Assuming you’ve submitted your FAFSA without double-checking is

 risky.
-Be sure to sign the online form with your PIN (parents too if
+Be sure to sign the online form with your FSA ID (parents too if

 applicable!).
 Ensure that your FAFSA has been submitted successfully